faraaz-bot/memory-testing/rocfft_mp/README.md

 ![alt text](https://github.com/af-ayala/images/blob/master/slabs_rocfft.jpg?raw=true)

-The transposition is performed using **MPI_Alltoallw**, the sequence of data types that are needed are created during plan.
+The transposition is performed using **MPI_Alltoallw**, sequences of subarray data types are created during plan.

 Notes:
-* The slab implementation requires only 1 transpose to obtain the result, and 1 extra transpose to put back data in original processor grid alignment.
+* The slab implementation requires only 1 transpose to obtain the FFT result, and 1 extra transpose to put back data in original processor grid alignment.

-* The test file includes a validation step in which we calculate the accuracy of the calculation in comparison to FFTW, for double precision data this error is in the order of $10^{-16}$, and it is calculated as:
+* The test file includes a validation step in which we compute the accuracy of the calculation in comparison to FFTW, for double precision data this error is in the order of $10^{-16}$, and it is found as:

 $$
 || X - IFFT_{\textnormal{fftw}}(FFT_{\textnormal{rocfft}}(X)) ||_{\max},